gold/flam/README.md

 If you don't have one,
 [it's easy to get](https://developers.google.com/url-shortener "Google's URL Shortener API").
-There's already a place for you to place the API key in `config/config.json`.
+There's already a place for you to put the API key in `config/config.json`.

 You added your API key.
 One more time, I promise!

-    ./flame.js
+    ./flam.js

 You should see Usage and options: